Republicans fear Democratic 'blue wave' spreading to once-safe districts

 “It’s still a southern district,” Davis said.
 “There’s nothing like a good fight to keep your base in line.”

-Editing by Jason Szep and Cynthia Osterman
+Editing by Jason Szep, Cynthia Osterman and Jonathan Oatis